abbreviatedman/react-router-extra-practice/readme.md

 Let's add some basic styling to your application to improve its appearance.

-1. Create a CSS file named `App.css` in the `src` directory.
+1. Replace the CSS in `App.css` with the following:
-2. Add styles to ensure your application looks clean and consistent.

 **File:** `App.css`